In my post, I show you how to make your WordPress website visible On Google searches.

 Turn On The Search Engine Visibility Option On WordPress

-How Do I Know If Google Has Found My WordPress Website?
+How To Know If Google Has Found Your Website?

 To know if Google has found your WordPress website, you need to do a site-specific search for your website.

-Go to Google search and type ‘Site:’ followed by your website URL.
+Go to Google and type ‘Site:’ followed by your website URL.

 Google lists all pages and posts it has found for that website.

-Why Does My WordPress Blog Not Show Up On Google?
+Why Does Your Website Not Show On Google?

-To get your WordPress website to show on Google, you need to do two things.
+You need to do two things to get your WordPress website to show on Google.
 First, get Google to index your website.
 Second, create a blog publishing quality content consistently.
 Should Google not like your content.
 They probably won’t use it.

 To get your website indexed, you can use Google Search Console to request indexing.
 Or you can wait for Google to find your blog.

 Publishing lots of quality content for a new website is hard work.
 When you are new, Google analyzes your website to decide if you are an excellent source of information.
 If you only have a dozen pieces of content on your blog, this is too little data for Google.